awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-gamelift-matchmakingconfiguration-description"></a>
-A descriptive label that is associated with matchmaking configuration\.
+A description for the matchmaking configuration\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`